PART IV - POST-PRODUCTION

 On the one hand, I had shot my footage with my Canon 6D camera in H.264 format (this is compressed footage) but with a CyneStyle preset that captured the flattest image possible – this means a highly desaturated and low-contrast image that keeps as much information as possible within that compressed format.
 And honestly, I really liked the way it looked as it was.
-But then, I did a rough pass at color correcting: I started by adjusting the white balance, then the brightness and contrast, then I added some vibrance and saturation, and little by little, process by process, the picture changed, got more real and vivid, and when I switched back to the original, un-processed footage, it immediately looked pale, smoggy, bland.
-Same with sound: the original takes seemed fine to me, but then once the noise had been removed and the voice compressed and equalized, the original audio sounded terrible.
-Once these processes had been made, it was impossible to go back to how things were in the beginning.
+But then, I did a rough pass at color correcting on Premiere Pro: I started by adjusting the white balance, then the brightness and contrast, then I added some vibrance and saturation, and little by little, process by process, the picture changed, got more real and vivid.
+When I switched back to the original, un-processed footage, it immediately looked pale, smoggy, bland.
+I did the same thing with sound: while the original takes seemed fine to me, once I had removed the noise, compressed and equalized the voices, the unprocessed audio sounded terrible.
+In both image and sound, once these improvements had been applied, it was impossible to go back to how things were at the start.

 When it came to color correction, at first I didn’t think it needed that much and so embarked on that process myself.
-I spent a couple days learning with Youtube Tutorials how to use the Lumetri Color Correction in Premiere Pro and dove into it.
+I spent a few days binge-watching color correction tutorials on YouTube on how to use the Lumetri tool in Premiere Pro and dove into it.
 However, after spending a few days color correcting the first Act of the film, I showed a photographer friend of mine the results and she spent about 1 hour demolishing everything I had done.
-It was either not enough, or too much – and I could sense in her criticism a kind-of annoyance that I had thought color correction was something I could just pull off in a fortnight.
+It was either not enough, or too much – and I could sense in her a kind-of annoyance that I had thought color correction was something I could just pull off in a fortnight.
 So, I went back to the drawing board.
 By this time, my money had severely ran out and I couldn't go on the hunt for a professional colorist.
-So eventually, I spent about 5 weeks doing a sort-of “acceptable-first-color-correction” of the film, which looked definitely better than the raw footage and would be good enough to show around.
+So eventually, I spent about 5 weeks learning all about Color Correction and doing a sort-of “acceptable-first-color-correction” of the film, which looked definitely better than the raw footage and would be good enough to show around.

-However, while obviously I didn't do a perfect job, performing this first pass of color-correcting and color-grading myself was incredibly instructive.
-It was like I was learning a new language, and I could actually feel my brain augmenting it’s capacities day by day, my eyes become more and more sensitive to color palettes, to different color temperatures and hues, paying more attention to the amount of contrast in pictures and in our natural environment during a given day.
-I used to be amazed and frankly skeptical about the amount of time my photographer friends would spend color-correcting their pictures, fiddling with nodes that to me seemed to make no difference whatsoever on the picture.
-Now I got it, or at least I could imagine how much detail and variance they were seeing that I wasn’t.
+While obviously I didn't do a perfect job, performing this first pass of color-correcting and color-grading myself was incredibly instructive.
+It was like I was learning a new language, and I could actually feel my brain augmenting its capacities day by day, my eyes becoming more and more sensitive to color palettes, to different color temperatures and hues, paying more attention to the amount of contrast in pictures and in our natural environment during a given day.
+I used to be amazed and frankly skeptical about the amount of time my photographer friends would spend color-correcting their pictures, fiddling with nodes that seemed to make no difference whatsoever.
+Now I got it, or at least I could imagine how much nuanced detail and variance they were seeing that I wasn’t.